 5. Bring a sleeping mask and earplugs – they’re great for the plane and they’re a lifesaver if you’ve got noisy neighbours in the hotel.

 6. Make comfort a priority – tight clothing won’t make you feel relaxed.
 Go for comfort over style when you’re travelling and embrace the relaxed vibes.

-7. Worried about speaking the language?
-Plan ahead and learn some basics beforehand or download an app to help you while you’re there.
+7. If you speak English and are visiting Canada or the USA it’s not a big problem, but if you are worried about speaking the language plan ahead and learn some basics beforehand or download an app to help you while you’re there.